Jackson C. Frank: Later life and death

-Abbott then promptly helped him move to Woodstock.
-During this time, Frank began recording some demos of new songs.
+Abbott then promptly helped him move to Woodstock Manor.
+During this time, Frank received a check from Broadcast Music, Inc. and began recording some demos of new songs.
 Frank's resurfacing led to the first CD release of his self-titled album.
 In later pressings, Frank's demos from the 1970s were included as a bonus disc with the album, and an anthology entitled Blues Run the Game contained all these tracks as well as his final demos made in the 1990s.
-In 2014 Forest of Eden, an album of Frank's unreleased demos, was released through London based record label Secret Records.
-The collection includes his unheard song "Forest of Eden", alongside 1950s demo recordings of "Heartbreak Hotel"; two Christmas songs, called "Santa Bring My Baby Back To Me" and "Precious Lord" (with a spoken word greeting to his grandparents); and three home-recorded demos of his original songs made prior to his 1965 album.
-These original song demos are of "I Want To Be Alone", "Here Comes The Blues", and "You Never Wanted Me".
+In 2013, Forest of Eden, an album of Frank's unreleased demos, was released through London based record label Secret Records.
+The collection includes his unheard song "Forest of Eden", alongside 1950s demo recordings of "Heartbreak Hotel"; two Christmas songs, called "Santa Bring My Baby Back To Me" and "Precious Lord" (with a spoken word greeting to his grandparents); and three home-recorded demos of his original songs made prior to his 1965 album - "I Want To Be Alone", "Here Comes The Blues", and "You Never Wanted Me".
 The only available recordings of Frank yet to be officially released are songs made for the BBC Radio 1 show Nightride in 1968, but they only exist as poor quality off-air sources.

+Frank was later removed from Woodstock Manor for repeatedly urinating out of the window.
+He lived with Abbott for a while, but, in 1996, he narrowly avoided accidentally causing a house fire, so was moved to another psychiatric ward.
+After six months they could no longer keep him, and his family were in no fit state to look after him, so Abbott became his legal guardian.

-Frank died in Great Barrington, Massachusetts, from a combination of pneumonia and cardiac arrest, on March 3, 1999, at the age of 56.
+Frank died in Timberlyn Heights, a nursing home in Great Barrington, Massachusetts, from a combination of pneumonia and cardiac arrest, on March 3, 1999, the day after his 56th birthday.